NHS Accessible Information Standard: frequently asked questions

 When will the Standard be updated, and what will change?

-The Standard is currently under review and an updated Standard is set to be released in October 2023.
+The Standard is currently under review and an updated Standard is set to be released in early 2025.
 Some of the expected changes include:

 - The Standard currently has a five stage process which covers identification, recording, flagging, sharing and meeting of communication needs.
-We expect the updated Standard to add a sixth stage, requiring health and care providers to review existing patients with recorded communication needs, to check for accuracy.
+We expect the updated Standard to add a sixth stage, requiring health and care providers to review existing patients with recorded communication needs, to check for change in communication needs.

-- Health and care providers will need to review their systems for implementing the Standard, to ensure they are fit for purpose.
+- Health and care providers will need to review their systems to ensure they are fit for implementing the Standard.

 - Training on the Standard must be mandatory for all appropriate health and care staff.

-- A national framework must be put in place to ensure health and social care services are accountable for fully delivering the Standard.
+- A national framework must be put in place to ensure health and social care services can be monitored on their implementation of the Standard.

-- NHS England integrated care systems (ICSs) and health and social care providers must have a named senior lead who holds the responsibility for the implementation of the Standard.
+- NHS England integrated care boards (ICBs) and health and social care providers should have a named senior lead who holds the responsibility for the implementation of the Standard.

 - NHS England and health and social care providers must ensure their IT Systems meet the minimum information and communication requirements to implement the Standard.

-- NHS England, ICSs and health and social care providers should involve people with communication needs to improve the implementation of the Standard.
+- NHS England, ICBs and health and social care providers should involve people with communication needs to improve the implementation of the Standard.